darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/duplicate-manager.md

 view: darkroom
 ---

+View and create duplicates of the current image.

 The duplicate manager lists all versions of the current darkroom image with their preview thumbnails.
 Hold down the left mouse button on a thumbnail to temporarily show that version in the center view.
 Double click to switch to this version and edit it.

 The buttons on the top-right allow you to create new duplicates of the current image.
 You can either create a 'virgin' version (with an empty history stack) or an exact duplicate of the current image.
 For your convenience, you can also assign a name to each version.